ChristopheP96/Project---Get-me-out-/README.md

 Create a character
 Create maze level 1
+make character move
+make walls of level 1 blink when touched

+## Backlog
 Create maze level 2
 Create maze level 3
-make character move
-make walls of level 1 blink when touched make character see only in a small radius on level 2 Difficulty to be determined for level 3
+make character see only in a small radius on level 2 Difficulty to be determined for level 3 make an hourglass to put pressure add stressful sound

-## Backlog

 ## Data structure
 Classes and methods definition.

 - Character
-position
+position, speed, direction, shape, color

-- Walls
+- Maze 1 :
-position, elightment if touched
+position of the walls, elightment if touched.

+- Maze 2:
+position of the walls

+- Maze 3 : position of the walls

 ## States y States Transitions